YoungXinyu1802/YoungXinyu1802.github.io/_pages/about.md

 <!-- I am broadly interested in Applied Machine Learning, Data Science and AI for Common Good.  -->
 Previously, I got my bachelor's degree in Computer Science and Technology from Zhejiang University.
 During my undergraduate, I was fortunate to work with [Prof. James Zou](https://www.james-zou.com/) at Stanford and [Prof. Fei Wu](https://scholar.google.com/citations?user=XJLn4MYAAAAJ&hl=en) at ZJU.

-My research interest lie in Maching Learning and Computer Vision.
+My research interest lies in Maching Learning and Computer Vision.

 <!-- .
 I also experienced a wonderful research internship at Zhejiang University Digital Media Computing and Design (DCD) Lab advised by -->